KekiNovA/notes_app/README.md

 ## Documentation

-For Documentation of apis you can visit localhost:8000/swagger or localhost:8000/redoc
+For Documentation of apis you can visit localhost:8000/swagger or localhost:8000/redoc.
+Have also included doctrings.

 ## Running Tests